mattmess1221/HD-Font-Generator/README.md

 Note: Every font is different, so some may look weird and require tweaking after generation, but most fonts should be fine.

+## Download

+The generator can be downloaded from the [Release](https://github.com/killjoy1221/HD-Font-Generator/releases/latest) page.
+Pick the file for your operating system.

+Extract the zip or tar file to run the executable.

 ## Options

 Different options can be customized before generation.
 These include: